Benjamin Brafman: Early life and education

 Brafman grew up in Brooklyn and Belle Harbor, Queens, a son of Holocaust survivors.
 Brafman's family fled from Europe to Cuba on their way to the United States just before World War II.
 He went to a Yeshiva High School and took night classes at Brooklyn College, majoring in anthropology and graduated with a Bachelor of Arts degree.

 Brafman received his Juris Doctor with distinction from Ohio Northern University College of Law.
 He also earned an LL.M. from New York University School of Law.
 In May 2014, Brafman was awarded an honorary degree by Ohio Northern University College of Law.

 Career

-After graduating from law school, admitted to the New York State Bar in 1975, Brafman worked for a criminal defense firm for two years, then became an Assistant District Attorney in the Manhattan District Attorney's Office.
+After graduating from law school and being admitted to the New York State Bar in 1975, Brafman worked for a criminal defense firm for two years, then became an Assistant District Attorney in the Manhattan District Attorney's Office.
 In 1980, Brafman started his own law firm in Manhattan.